gvwilson/sdxpy/src/binary/index.md

 so that 01001 is +9 and 11001 is -9.

 This representation has two drawbacks.
-The minor one is that it gives us two zeroes, one positive and one negative.
+The less important one is that it gives us two zeroes, one positive and one negative.
-More importantly,
+The larger one is that
 the hardware needed to do arithmetic on this [%g sign_magnitude "sign and magnitude" %] representation is more complicated than the hardware needed for another scheme